 About IBEC and our PhD programme The Institute for Bioengineering of Catalonia (IBEC) conducts excellent interdisciplinary research at the frontiers of engineering and life sciences in order to generate new knowledge by putting together fields like nanomedicine, biophysics, biotechnology, tissue engineering and the applications of health information technology.
 Bioengineering means confronting, understanding and solving highly complex problems in biomedicine, bringing together the tools available in the fields of experimental science, life science and engineering in all their facets.
 The model envisaged by IBEC is inspired by a creative, innovative new ecosystem based on interaction between research experts in different technologies (nano-bio-info-cogno) to generate new knowledge and engineering solutions in health technology.
 The knowledge that exists in the IBEC research groups is structured in three broad avenues of knowledge: Nanomedicine, Cellular and Tissue Engineering and ICT for health.
 These are placed at the service of science and society to progress in three major application areas, namely: Bioengineering for future medicine, Bioengineering for regenerative therapies and Bioengineering for active ageing.
-Our laboratory facilities are designed to foster interaction among researchers from different fields of expertise, with open labs and common scientific equipment, and our location in the Barcelona Science Park means that IBEC's researchers benefit from access to powerful technological facilities.
+Our laboratory facilities are designed to foster interaction among researchers from different fields of expertise, with open labs and common scientific equipment.
+Most of our labs are located in the Parc Científic de Barcelona, which offers a highly stimulating biomedical environment in which the institute can work closely with organizations from the public and private sector interested in the biomedical application of nanotechnology.
+A few of IBEC's labs are located at other sites, all of which provide the clinical, equipment or collaborative requirements specific to those groups.
 In addition, the research environment in life sciences in Barcelona is of the highest quality, boasting international centers of excellence in biomedical research.
 Joining IBEC means joining a young and growing organization with a scientific staff of 250 researchers and expert technicians, with 30% coming from abroad.
 The institute is in the process of expansion, which ensures opportunities for young researchers, and this has also been boosted by the recent honour of a Severo Ochoa Excellence Award that includes several funded actions for predoctoral training.
 Severo Ochoa awards identify and promote research centers and units in Spain that stand out as international references in their specialized fields in terms of research excellence, technology transfer, training and outreach.
 Furthermore, in 2015 IBEC was awarded the HR Excellence in Research award from the European Commission.
 The award reflects our commitment to continuously improve our HR policies in line with The European Charter of Researchers and The Code of Conduct for the Recruitment of Researchers.

 Doing a PhD at IBEC brings you the opportunity to start your research career in a stimulating, interdisciplinary and high quality international scientific environment.
 The IBEC International PhD Programme aims to train the next generation of researchers in bioengineering for future medicine, active ageing, and regenerative therapies.

 As a student in one of IBEC's labs, as well as the support of your group leader, you'll benefit from supervision from experienced researchers who will advise you throughout your project.

+Nearly 100 theses

+defended between

-More than 70 theses defended between 2009 and 2015
+2009 and 2017